 The Harmony Trust is proud of the diverse community it serves.
 We know that each individual academy has its own individual context and support our academies to develop that profile to inform academy approaches and development planning.
-The following information has been used to support our strategic decision making:
+The following information (updated annually in this document) is used to support our strategic decision making:

-- The Harmony Trust has strong track record in improving outcomes for all pupils, this is built on high expectations for all, good provision, and taking a research-based and evidence-informed approach - Across the trust we have a total of 5300+ pupils, with 1100 of those pupils accessing our Early Years Provision - 39% of children are deemed disadvantaged across the Trust this number has increased during the Covid period.
-Nationally the proportion of children eligible for FSM is 20.8% (June 21); this has gone up by 3% since January 2020 - FSM eligibility is a poor proxy for disadvantage in some of our academies.
+- The Harmony Trust has strong track record in improving outcomes for all pupils, this is built on high expectations for all, good provision, and taking a research-based and evidence-informed approach - Across the trust we have a total of 5300+ pupils, with 1100 of those pupils accessing our Early Years Provision - 40% of children are deemed disadvantaged across the Trust this number has increased during the Covid period.
+Nationally the proportion of children eligible for FSM is 23.8% (January 23); this has gone up by 6% since January 2020 - FSM eligibility is a poor proxy for disadvantage in some of our academies.
 Neighbourhood disadvantage is more accurate.
-Oldham and Tameside LAs have become more disadvantaged over the last 4 years with some academies serving the UKs most disadvantaged communities. - Additionally 5% of our pupils are deemed as vulnerable due to safeguarding concerns including those involved in Early Help or those deemed as Child in Need and Child Protection - 17% of our pupils are identified as having a Special Educational Need or Disability.
-This is higher in the Northwest at 21%.
-We have a total of 148 pupils with Education and Health Care Plans.
-Communication and Interaction is the area of learning with the highest area of need.
+Oldham and Tameside LAs have become more disadvantaged over the last 4 years with some academies serving the UKs most disadvantaged communities. - Additionally 5% of our pupils are deemed as vulnerable due to safeguarding concerns including those involved in Early Help or those deemed as Child in Need and Child Protection

-• 53% of our pupils are identified as having English as their First Language.
-The remaining 47% speak a total of 28 languages between them.
+- 20% of our pupils are now (Dec 23) identified as having a Special Educational Need or Disability.
+This is higher in the Northwest at 23%.
+We have a total of 156 pupils with Education and Health Care Plans (this is an increase of 28 children since September 2022).
+Communication and Interaction is the area of learning with the highest area of need. - 47% of our pupils are identified as having English as their First Language.
+The remaining 53% speak a total of 28 languages between them.